 I love the idea of creating a tool wall in the garage to keep the ones you use regularly in easy reach.
-It can be done easily with a Pegboard.
-We moved in to a house where the garage had a pre-installed pegboard (:O I know!).
-Before you install it, decide which tools you want on display so you’ll know where the hooks should go and how much space on the board each tool needs.
+It can be done easily with a Pegboard We moved into a house where the garage had a pre-installed pegboard (:O I know!).
+Before you install it, decide which tools you want on display so you’ll know where the hooks should go, and how much space on the board each tool needs.

-For rakes, shovels, brooms, ladders – vertical hanging organizer and hooks are your new best friends.
+For rakes, shovels, brooms, ladders – vertical hanging organizers and hooks are your new best friends.
 Remember, by having a spot for everything you’ll be able to keep your stuff off the floor – and hopefully, keep the garage from becoming (too) messy again.

 Wave Two: Cleaning and Deodorizing

 The easiest way to get rid of spider webs and dust bunnies is with your vacuum cleaner and an extension.
-I recommend doing this at least every few weeks, because it’ll take less time to clean and be more likely to keep bugs at bay.
+I recommend doing this at least every few weeks because it’ll take less time to clean, and be more likely to keep bugs at bay.

 Smells, now, are a whole other ball game.
 I suggest first airing your garage out.
 Keep the door open for a couple of hours (perhaps while you’re organizing and clearing everything out) and run some fans to get the air circulating.